 Obesity is extremely prevalent in the U.S. — according to the Centers for Disease Control and Prevention (CDC), nearly 40% of people struggle with this issue.
-It not only affects your self-esteem and the way you feel, it also raises your risk of developing serious chronic diseases such as heart disease, stroke and type 2 diabetes.
+It not only affects your self-esteem and the way you feel, it also raises your risk of developing serious chronic diseases that increase your risk of death such as heart disease, stroke, and type 2 diabetes, and even cancer.
 For those who undergo yo-yo dieting in which they face a cycle of weight loss and gain, the end goal can feel particularly unlikely, and that’s one of the reasons why bariatric surgery has become a popular tool to help you lose weight and keep it off.
 It’s not a shortcut to a healthier lifestyle, but is instead something that can provide a significant amount of help.
 You’ll need to follow post-operative instructions and change the way you eat as well as your level of physical activity to be successful in the long term.

 What is bariatric surgery?

 Bariatric surgery, also called weight loss surgery, is a type of surgery to help you lose weight.
 It is generally performed on obese patients who haven’t had success in losing weight and keeping it off.
 Bariatric surgery procedures modify your digestive system to restrict the amount of food your stomach can hold and therefore reduce the amount of calories absorbed.
 It can also eliminate some or most of the hunger hormone ghrelin, which will reduce the hunger signals that travel from your digestive system to your brain.